rchampourlier/myenv/README.md

 # myenv (another development environment setup option)

-Build your development environment:
+Build your development environment on a macOS machine:

-- On your local machine (macOS only) or in Vagrant to contain your environment inside a dedicated machine (local VM, remote server...)
+- On your local machine to contain your environment inside a dedicated machine (local VM, remote server...)
 - Provision the environment using Ansible (for programs, libraries, development tools...)
 - Load your dotfiles directly from the repo